robyvandamme/dotadr/README.md

 Add a new decision record

 USAGE:
-    dotadr add [title] [OPTIONS]
+    dotnet dotadr add [title] [OPTIONS]

 EXAMPLES:
-    dotadr add "Title of the new decision record" dotadr add "Title of the new decision record" --debug true --logfile log.txt dotadr new "Title of the new decision record"
+    dotnet dotadr add "Title of the new decision record" dotnet dotadr add "Title of the new decision record" --debug true --logfile log.txt dotnet dotadr new "Title of the new decision record"

 ARGUMENTS:
     [title]    The title of the new decision record